History of nudity: Colonial Americas

-Early modern
+Early modern Europe

 The association of nakedness with shame and anxiety became ambivalent in the Renaissance in Europe.
 The rediscovered art and writings of ancient Greece offered an alternative tradition of nudity as symbolic of innocence and purity which could be understood in terms of the state of man "before the fall".
 Subsequently, norms and behaviors surrounding nudity in life and in works of art diverged during the history of individual societies.
 The meaning of nudity in Europe was also changed in the 1500s by reports of naked inhabitants in the Americas, and the African slaves brought to Italy by the Portuguese.
 Female slaves were naked when purchased, then clothed and baptized by their new owners.
 Both slavery and colonialism was the beginning of the modern association of nakedness with savagery.

 The medical opinion in the 18th century that bathing in cold water and exposure to the sun had therapeutic benefits created tension between swimmers and defenders of Victorian Christian opinion that the body is shameful, and must be covered when exposed to public view.
 In addition, mixed bathing with otherwise appropriate costumes was also sinful.
 Until the early 20th century in New South Wales this led to the enactment of regulations banning public bathing except at limited times, segregated by sex, and in costumes that covered the body from neck to knees.

 During the Enlightenment, taboos against nudity began to grow and by the Victorian era, public nudity was considered obscene.
 In addition to beaches being segregated by gender, bathing machines were also used to allow people who had changed into bathing attire to enter directly into the water.

 In England during the 17th to 19th centuries, the clothing of the poor by Christian charity did not extend to those confined to "madhouses" such as Bethlem Royal Hospital, where the inmates were often kept naked and treated harshly.

 The Victorian Era is often considered to be entirely restrictive of nudity.
 However, throughout the United Kingdom in the 19th century, workers in coal mines were naked due to the heat and the narrow tunnels that would catch on clothing.
 Men and boys worked fully naked, while women and girls (usually employed as "hurriers") would generally only strip to the waist, but in some locations, they were fully naked as well.
 Testimony before a Parliamentary labour commission revealed that working naked in confined spaces made "sexual vices" a "common occurrence".